Domesticate a Foreign Judgment

 The judgment must first be recorded in the County where the debtor lives or owns property.
 After the judgment has been properly recorded, the Clerk of Court will notify the debtor that your foreign judgment has been recorded.
 In most counties in Florida, you cannot initiate any collection action until 30 days after the notice has been sent to the debtor by the Clerk.
 The procedure on domesticating a foreign judgment varies somewhat within the state, in different counties.
 Most Florida counties only require that the fee is paid to record the out-of-state judgment, and the notification sent.
 Some counties have the requirement that the case is filed concurrently with the recording of the judgment.
 At our firm, we are familiar with the process, based upon the requirements of the county in which the debtor resides or owns property.

 Executing the judgment will also vary based upon the county in which it is filed.
 In each county, to collect upon the debt, you must execute the judgment.
-There is also the legal option to file a lawsuit against the creditor, in which case it is unnecessary to undertake the other process.
+There is also the legal option to file a lawsuit on the foreign judgment, in which case it is unnecessary to undertake the other process.
 The Needle Law Group can assist you to resolve a judgment from out-of-state, and we are available to discuss your specific situation.
 We can then determine the best course of action for you, whether through the statutory method or though filing a lawsuit against the debtor.